peter-lucia/algorithms/README.md

     a splay tree or an AVL tree, and know how it's implemented.
     Understand tree traversal algorithms: [BFS Adj list](graph.ipynb), [BFS Binary Tree](tree.ipynb) and [DFS Adj list](graph.ipynb), and know the difference between [inorder, postorder and preorder](tree.ipynb).
-5. [Graphs](graph.ipynb): Graphs are really important at Google.
-    There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list).
+5. [Graphs](graph.ipynb): There are 3 basic ways to represent a graph in memory (objects and pointers, matrix, and adjacency list).
     [Familiarize yourself with each representation and its pros + cons. ](graph.ipynb) You should know the basic graph traversal algorithms: breadth-first search and depth-first search.
     Know their computational complexity, their tradeoffs, and how to implement them in real code.